ray155093/azure-docs.zh-tw/articles/dns/dns-getstarted-create-recordset-portal.md

 <properties
-   pageTitle="使用 Azure 入口網站建立 DNS 區域的記錄集和記錄 | Microsoft Azure" description="如何使用 Azure 入口網站建立 Azure DNS 的主機記錄並建立記錄集和記錄" services="dns" documentationCenter="na"
-   authors="cherylmc"
-   manager="carmonm"
-   editor=""
-   tags="azure-resource-manager"/>
+   pageTitle="Create a record set and records for a DNS Zone using the Azure portal | Microsoft Azure" description="How to create host records for Azure DNS and create record sets and records using the Azure portal" services="dns" documentationCenter="na" authors="sdwheeler" manager="carmonm" editor="" tags="azure-resource-manager"/>